ipfs-examples/helia-examples/examples/helia-nextjs/README.md

 ## Table of Contents

-See https://github.com/ipfs-examples/helia-examples#table-of-contents for more information about helia examples.
+See https://github.com/ipfs-examples/helia-examples#table-of-contents for more information about Helia examples.

 ## Getting Started